 Until the early 1990’s the only way to reach this area was by boat, horse, or rough tractor path.
 The unpaved “Coastal Road” was then built so local citrus farms could export crops, and isolated Gales Point Village would finally have a road in from the outside world.
-Bridges were built by US and British Army crews, which occasionally wash away in floods.
-Some maps designate this road as the Coastal “Highway”.
-The word “highway” belies its true nature.
-Although it is a significant shortcut to the southern half of the country, this rough gravel road is suitable only for four-wheel-drive vehicles and trucks.
-Flat tires abound.
-Bus lines don’t come here.
-Car rental companies forbid their vehicles to travel this beautiful road through the dramatic karst hills.
-Seasonal floods maroon residents at home for days.
+Bridges built by US and British Army crews were occasionally washed away in floods.
+Some maps designated this road as the Coastal “Highway”.
+The word “highway” then belied its true nature.
+Although it was a significant shortcut to the southern half of the country, this rough gravel road was suitable only for four-wheel-drive vehicles and trucks.
+Flat tires abounded.
+Bus lines didn’t come here.
+Car rental companies then forbade their vehicles to travel this beautiful road through the dramatic karst hills.
+Seasonal floods marooned residents at home for days. . .
+This has all changed.

-For those who do live here, it is the epic quietude; miles of untouched Caribbean beaches; the lush farmland; the exotic mountain vistas; the nearby MesoAmerican Barrier Reef; and the verdant mountain forests that draw us here.
-Jaguars and ocelots occasionally eat our watchdogs, but they were here first.
+Here is epic quietude with miles of untouched Caribbean beaches; lush farmland; exotic mountain vistas; the nearby MesoAmerican Barrier Reef; and the verdant mountain forests that draw us here.

 Paving the Road To Paradise